YuriyGulyayev/NaturalGasTrading/README.md

 # Natural Gas Trading

 A natural gas and petroleum futures trading app.
 It scrapes an inventory report from a government agency website at the moment of its release and trades based on the difference with the forecast.
+It holds a position for a few milliseconds.
 Multiple instances of the app run on multiple computers.
 The instance that receives the report faster will take action.
 The instances send data to each other.

 The app uses the Rithmic R|API for C++.